openzim/mwoffliner/README.md

 how your `npm` is configured.

-`npm` permission checking can be a bit annoying for a newcommer.
+`npm` permission checking can be a bit annoying for a newcomer.
 Please read the documentation carefully if you hit
 problems: https://docs.npmjs.com/cli/v7/using-npm/scripts#user

 Then to run it: